acastro969/nestjs-coffee/README.md

 ---
 Pipes are classes annotated with the @Injectable() decorator which implements the PipeTransform interface.
 They typically have two use cases, one being transformation (ex: transforming input data) and the other one being validation (ex: validating input data and throwing an exception in case it's invalid).

-In both cases any transormation or validation operate on the arguments being processed by a controller route handler, this operations takes place BEFORE a method is invoked.
+In both cases any transformation or validation operate on the arguments being processed by a controller route handler, this operations takes place BEFORE a method is invoked.
 After which the route handler is invoked with the (potentially) transformed arguments.

 Nest comes with some built-in pipes out-of-the-box, those are:
 - ValidationPipe